fis/aoc/docs/2023-notes.md

 For part 1, brute force is the natural choice: just follow the directions step by step until you end at the end.

-While it's possible in theory to do part 2 similarly (just keep track of all N ghosts and advance each according to the instructions), this time it is actually too expensive: my puzzle solution is approximately $10^{13}$.
+While it's possible in theory to do part 2 similarly (just keep track of all the ghosts and advance each according to the instructions), this time it is actually too expensive: my puzzle solution is approximately $10^{13}$.